intersystems-community/iris-pdf-generator/README.md

 ```

 ## Docker Installation
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed

-Clone/git pull the repo into any local directory as decribd in 1.)
+Clone/git pull the repo into any local directory as described in 1.)
 Open the terminal in this directory build and run the container:
 ~~~
   $ docker-compose up --build -d
 ~~~
 ### How to Test it
 The Java Gateway isw already set up